[UPDATED July 2017]

 This is from this thread on Tom’s Hardware.
 For some users F11 works, and for others Ctrl+F10, so it’s just a matter of paying attention to what sends you to system recovery.
 On my system F10 is system recovery, so Ctrl+F10 skips BIOS and sends me to system recovery as well.

 My desktop computer is an HP Pavilion Media Center TV m7680n with a P5BW-LA (Basswood) motherboard.
 I’m glad to say I was finally able to get rid of that message for good.

-I want to thank the users who have commented and confirmed the use of Ctrl+10.
-If you know another way to go about this, please leave a comment.
-If possible, also add your HP desktop series and motherboard name if you know them.
+I’d like to thank those of you who have commented and confirmed the use of Ctrl+10.
+If somebody else knows of another way to do it, please leave a comment.
+Also, if possible add your HP desktop series and motherboard name if you know them.